arineng/rdap_bootstrap_server/README.md

 Any version containing the word `SNAPSHOT` is a development version.
 Versions are:

-* `1000.0-SNAPSHOT` reflects the `master` branch development version.
-It is set high at a major version number of `1000` so that the `master` branch is not re-versioned for every release.
 * [1.0.0](https://github.com/arineng/rdap_bootstrap_server/releases/tag/1.0.0) - First release.
 At the time of this release, the IANA bootstrap files are available but contain no usable content, and the embedded bootstrap files point to our best known locations for servers.
 Minor point release may occur to update the embedded files until the IANA files